How to see like an Artist

 Artist Level: Beginner

-So here are a few practices I found super useful when I first started.
+So here are a few practices I found super useful when I first started drawing.
 They focus more on how to see like an artist.

 I used to take magazine clippings of people's faces and draw them upside down.
 Are magazines still relevant?
 The point is the practice of drawing everyday things upside down, helps to undo biases we have in our heads, of how things SHOULD look.

 Beginners draw like this all the time.
 Eyeballs are eggshaped and pinched at each end.
 That's just how they should look like.
 Well no actually, the eyes have more nuances than that.

 Drawing upside-down helps to focus your eyes on the lights and shadows and cuts the inner chatter.
 When your drawing reference is upside down, you have no idea of the function of that dark part of the face.
 It's just there.
 But I think you will be pleasantly surprised when you finish and turn that drawing right-side up!